-Where Is the Federal Government?
+This Is What Happens When the Federal Government Abandons You

 Governor John Bel Edwards has ordered 14,000 ventilators, including 5,000 from the federal stockpile.
 As of Tuesday, the state had received only 300.

 Yani Turang, a nurse in New Orleans, is working on the COVID-19 response at the convention center.
-She complains that health-care professionals and experts knew that a pandemic was inevitable in the United States, but even though the “writing was on the wall,” it was never a priority for the country.
+She complains that health-care professionals and experts knew that a pandemic was inevitable in the United States, but even though the “writing was on the wall,” it had never been a priority for the country.
 In 2018, the Trump administration disbanded the National Security Council’s directorate focused on pandemics, and it has urged budget cuts to the Centers for Disease Control and Prevention.

 Quinta Jurecic and Benjamin Wittes: This isn’t all Trump’s fault (but he isn’t helping either)